Hayden Planetarium Programs

 SeismoDome: Sights and Sounds of Earthquakes and Global Seismology

 Earthquakes happen frequently—but what causes them?
 Why are they unpredictable?
 What do they tell us about Earth's deep interior?
-Explore these questions with collaborating Earth scientists, astrophysicists, and sound artists, as they bring to the Planetarium dome the sights and sounds of seismic waves moving through and around the planet.
-Through movies and sound, explore five earthquakes from the last decade, as observed from space and then, from deep inside Earth.
-Experiencing these dramatic events in the Planetarium's immersive dome may transform the way you think about our planet.
+Explore these questions through immersive displays of earthquakes and seismic waves, with Earth scientists, astrophysicists, and sound artists.
+Through sight and sound, explore four earthquakes from the last decade, viewed from space and then from deep inside the globe.
+Experiencing these dramatic events in the Planetarium will transform the way you think about our planet.

 More in this Series:

 Geoscientist Tullis Onstott provides an insider’s look at pioneering fieldwork on Earth’s thriving subterranean biosphere—a place where scientists once thought life could not possibly exist.

 Jackie Faherty and Ted Williams tour the universe exploring these unsolved mysteries and discuss how scientists seek to solve them.